newman-coding/Lab-7/README.md

 This method should take an ArrayList of Integers and an int holding a target value.
 It should return the index of the target value in the ArrayList if found, or -1 if the target value was not present in the ArrayList.

 ### 3. binarySearch(int[] array, int target)
 This method should take an array of ints and an int holding a target value.
 It should use binary search to return the index of the target value if found, or -1 if the target value was not present in the array.
+You may assume that the argument array is sorted.

 ## Part Three: SortMethods.java
 This class will contain a set of methods that **sort** arrays and ArrayLists.
 Note that all methods may be destructive, and should alter the order of the original array.